WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 A filter that applies to the result of a block's `save` function.
 This filter is used to replace or extend the element, for example using `React.cloneElement` to modify the element's props or replace its children, or returning an entirely new element.

-The filter's callback receives an element, a block type definition object and the block attributes as arguments.
+The filter's callback receives an element, a block-type definition object, and the block attributes as arguments.
 It should return an element.

-_Example:_

-Wraps a cover block into an outer container.
+The following example wraps a Cover block in an outer container div.

 ```js
 function wrapCoverBlockInContainer( element, blockType, attributes ) {